My opinion of Flender is ⚡️ rather positive, and this is unusual since the platform suffers from some flaws that I am used to pointing out

 Here I had I nice surprise.

-I could also use my Visa/Mastercard to deposit immediately.
+I could also use my Visa/Mastercard to deposit money immediately.

 I don’t know if this option is available for every country, but being able to use my credit card made things easier for me.
 Even if it is true that I have monthly limits with credit cards, in the meantime I can get started and then a few days later transfer the rest of the money via bank account.
 If something doesn’t work out well, I’d cancel everything and bring back my money at home.